lunjon/snippetls/README.md

 So, for instance, to load snippets for the rust programming language you would create such a file named `rs.kdl`.

 ### Snippet definitions
-The snippets are defined in [kdl](https://kdl.dev/) files, as they are very simple.
+The snippets are defined in [kdl](https://kdl.dev/) files, since they are typically very simple.

 #### Example
 ```kdl